capital-G/supercollider-wiki/git-workflow-and-guidelines.md

-SuperCollider's uses git-flow for its branching mode.
+SuperCollider's takes inspiration from git-flow for its branching mode.
 You can read about this frequently used git methodology [here](http://nvie.com/posts/a-successful-git-branching-model/).
 We use three major branches:

 - `develop`, for bleeding-edge commits that will be incorporated into the next 3.x release
 - Release branches like `3.9`, to which only bug fixes can be merged
 - `master`, which is stable and only includes releases (note: at the time of this writing [2017-09-12], master is not yet stable, but it will be when 3.9 is released)

 There is a set of [command-line extensions](https://github.com/nvie/gitflow) for git-flow; you may want to consider installing them if you contribute frequently.
-There is also a [cheat-sheet](https://danielkummer.github.io/git-flow-cheatsheet/) by Daniel Kummer.
+There is also a helpful [cheat-sheet](https://danielkummer.github.io/git-flow-cheatsheet/) by Daniel Kummer.

 Stable releases are marked using annotated tags on GitHub's "releases" page.

-All contributions to the project should be done in topic branches in contributor forks of the repository. **Contributors with push access should never push directly to `develop`, `master`, or the release branches.** A topic branch name starts with `topic/` and then a very brief description of the branch's topic, e.g. `topic/sinosc-help`.
-We aren't strict about the naming conventions for topic branches, but it's always nice to have consistency.
+Most contributions to the project should be done in topic branches in contributor forks of the repository. **Contributors with push access should never push directly to `develop`, `master`, or the release branches.** A feature branch name starts with `topic/` and then a very brief description of the branch's topic, e.g. `topic/sinosc-help`.
+We aren't strict about the naming conventions for topic branches, but consistency is appreciated.

 When you file a pull request, GitHub gives you the option to allow contributors with write access to the main repository to push to the branch on your fork.
-This is a very good idea, and you should enable it on every PR you file.
-We used to create topic branches in the main repository, but now that GitHub has added this feature, this is discouraged.
+This is a very good idea, and you should enable it on every PR you file provided you are comfortable with other maintainers pushing to your branch.

+If desired, a feature branch can be made on the main organization repository instead of your personal fork.
+Typically, this is done when the branch contains a significant change of organizational interest, such as a fix for a major bug, an upgrade of a bundled library, a change to the CI or packaging system, a feature that solves a longstanding problem, and so on.
+Creating the branch here has a few benefits:
+- the branch is easy to find and build
+- SuperCollider's CI integrations apply to pushes to the branch
+- the branch is protected from potentially being lost if a contributor deletes their fork

 ## Guidelines for pull request authors ##